 The last triennial valuation took place as at 31 March 2019.
-This valuation set a rate of 24.4% (18% in 2019/20) plus a lump sum of £1.3m for the three years from 2020/21 to 2022/23 (£2.7m in 2019/20) from the Council including community schools.
+This valuation set a rate of 24.4% (18% previously) plus a lump sum of £1.3m for the three years from 2020/21 to 2022/23 (£2.7m previously) from the Council including community schools.

-Note 43 - Contingent Liabilities
+Note 44 - Contingent Liabilities

-Contingent liabilities relate to possible expenditure arising from a past event that has not been recognised in the Statement of Accounts due to the probability that a transfer of economic benefits will not arise, or cannot be reliably estimated as the possible liability is dependent on the outcome of something happening in the future.
+Contingent liabilities relate to possible expenditure arising from a past event that has not been recognised in the Statement of Accounts due to the probability that a transfer of economic benefits will not arise or cannot be reliably estimated as the possible liability is dependent on the outcome of something happening in the future.
 A review is undertaken annually to identify any potential liabilities.

-At 31 March 2021 the Council had some outstanding legal and insurance cases which could give rise to a liability in the future.
+At 31 March 2023, the Council had some outstanding legal and insurance cases which could give rise to a liability in the future.
 If the cases do give rise to a liability these costs will be met from the insurance provision (based on the total value of all outstanding cases) or from in year budgets, however the Council are not expecting any material cases.

-AfC have reported a net pension liability of \pm 90.8m in their 2020/21 Accounts.
+AfC have reported a net pension liability of £1.6m in their 2022/23 Accounts.
 As 40% share owners the Council would be responsible for meeting their share of this liability were AfC to cease trading.
-AfC have been assessed to be a Going Concern since their inception and have reported a small trade loss in 2020/21.
+AfC have been assessed to be a Going Concern since their inception and have reported an overall profit of £73.1m in 2022/23 due to re-measurement of the pension liability under IAS 19.

-Note 44 - Contingent Assets
+Note 45 - Contingent Assets

 Contingent assets relate to possible income arising from a past event that has not been recognised in the Statement of Accounts due to the probability that a transfer of economic benefits will not arise or cannot be reliably estimated.
 The right to the potential asset is dependent on something happening in the future.
 A review is undertaken annually to identify potential contingent assets.

-There were no contingent assets outstanding as at 31 March 2021.
+There were no contingent assets outstanding as at 31 March 2023.

-Note 45 - Trust Funds
+Note 46 - Trust Funds

-The following table provides a summary of the main trust funds held by the Council and gives details of the total value and movement for the other, smaller trust funds.
+The following table provides a summary of the main trust funds held by the Council and details the total value and movement in year.
 The trust funds are separate entities, and not part of the Council's single entity CIES or Balance Sheet.
 Orleans House Trust forms part of the Council's consolidated Group Accounts.

-2020/21

-Fund Income Expenditure Assets
+Fund Income £000 Expenditure £000 Assets £000

-£000 £000 £000

-Orleans House 0 2 8,927
+Orleans House 0 0 10,138

-Housing Trust (1,232) 0 2,619
+Housing Trust (60) 0 2,681

-Other minor trust funds 0 0 255
+Other minor trust funds (5) 0 242

-Total (1,232) 2 11,801
+Total (65) 0 13,061